simonbacquie/kreate-hackathon/README.md

     bundle exec ruby main.rb 5

 There are a total of 15 problems.
-You can see the original graphs under the images/ folder, which are photographs from a whiteboard at my previous employer's office, plus my own vertex mapping stuff laid on top.
+You can see the original graphs under the `images/` folder, which are photographs from a whiteboard at my previous employer's office, plus my own vertex mapping stuff laid on top.
+The actual data structures representing the graphs can be seen under the `/json` folder.